zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

 As an API service developer, you set multiple configuration settings in your application.yml that correspond to the API ML.
 These settings enable an API to be discoverable and included in the API catalog.
 Some of the settings in the application.yml are internal and are set by the API service developer.
 Some settings are externalized and set by the customer system administrator.
 Those external settings are service parameters and are in the format: ${environment.*}.

-**Important!** Spring Boot configuration can be externalized in multiple different ways.
-For more information, see: [Externalized configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
+**Important!** Spring Boot configuration can be externalized in multiple ways.
+For more information see: [Externalized configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
 This Zowe onboarding documentation applies to API services that use an application.yml file for configuration.
 If your service uses a different configuration option, transform the provided configuration sample to the format that your API service uses.

 **Tip:** For information about how to set your configuration when running a Spring Boot application under an external servlet container (TomCat), see the following short stackoverflow article: [External configuration for spring-boot application](https://stackoverflow.com/questions/29106579/external-configuration-for-spring-boot-application).